iggy-social/modechat-contracts/readme.md

-# Iggy Social smart contracts
+# ModeChat smart contracts

-Smart contracts that enable and enhance the web3 social experience.
+Smart contracts that enable and enhance the web3 social experience on [ModeChat](https://modechat.xyz).

 See the instructions below to run the code on localhost and for blockchain deployment.